 Some circumstances will automatically delete alerts:

 - Renaming the alerted channel in Slack.
 Well, technically the alert won’t get deleted, but Metabase will no longer have anywhere to send the alerts to.
 You’ll need to update the alert’s target channel in Metabase to the new channel’s name.

-- If a saved question that has an alert on it gets edited in such a way that the alert doesn’t make sense anymore, the alert will get deleted.
+- If a saved question that has an alert gets edited in such a way that the alert doesn’t make sense anymore, the alert will get deleted.
 For example, if a saved question with a goal line alert on it gets edited, and the goal line is removed entirely, that alert will get deleted.

 - If a question gets archived, any alerts on it will be deleted.

 To view a list of all alerts and dashboard subscriptions that people have set up in your Metabase, click on the gear icon in the upper right and select Admin settings > Audit > Subscriptions & Alerts.
-See Audit logs.
+See Audit.